bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It's the tree of nodes that make up the content of a webpage, and the parent-child relationships between those nodes.

 2. What is an event?

+An event is something that happens, such as a mouse-click or keypress, to which a webpage can respond.

 3. What is an event listener?

+Event listeners are functions that take two arguments - an event to listen for, and a callback function to execute if the event occurs.

 4. Why would we convert a NodeList into an Array?

+NodeLists don't have array methods available to them, except forEach, so it can be easier to manipute them if you convert them to an Array first.

 5. What is a component?

+A component is a modular, recyclable chunk of code consisting of HTML, CSS, and Javascript to create similar elements on a webpage.

 ### Git Set up